How to Effectively Manage Remote Teams

-- No clear roles/tasks or missing accountability
+- Vague roles/tasks or lack of accountability

-Depending on how mature your remote team environment is, you might be facing one or more (or even all) of these challenges.
+Depending on how mature your remote team is, you might be facing one or more (or even all) of these challenges.

 Get the Right Tools

 If you are struggling to define specific roles and tasks for your remote teams (and make them accountable for it), you need project management tools like Jira or Trello.
-This enables you to define and assign any tasks, set deadlines, and track progress to ensure your project always remains on track.
+This enables you to define and assign tasks, set deadlines, and track progress to ensure your project always remains on track.

 Respect Others’ Time